jgawrilo/qcr_ci/README.md

 # Go into the dir...
 cd qcr_ci

-# You must edit the config.json file to change the ES instance  You must have access to an ES which this container can pull data from.
+# You must edit the config.json file to change the docker service port
-# Default uses the dev ES instance, index and, service port

 # Build the container
 docker build -t qcr-causal-impact .